Josh Thompson about blog projects

 So, when I encountered the words “relationship anarchy”, I was thrilled.
 Instantly did the standard google/library book rental/read-the-canon thing, and it feels quite right.

-It’s a big tent, and technically fully inclusive of the most male-dominated, authoritarian, controlling monogamous relationship style possible (as long as it’s fully consentual, it would simply be titled a ‘patriarchy kink’), and on the other side, something like the standard polyamorous crowd.
+It’s a big tent, and technically fully inclusive of the most male-dominated, authoritarian, controlling monogamous relationship style possible (as long as it’s fully consensual, it would simply be titled a ‘patriarchy kink’), and on the other side, something like the standard polyamorous/decolonizing-interpersonal-relationships crowd.
 There’s a lot of room for health and peacefulness under that umbrella.
 I’ve noted that I find the topic painful or difficult to write about, sometimes.

 painful or difficult to write about? wym?